-Do you find yourself longing for a relaxing holiday on the beach where the kids can safely play within arms’ reach while you sip on your green juice?
-Yet, are you also worried about going to a commercial and raucous resort where you find yourself on one excursion after another when all you want is to lie on your tummy and soak up the sun?
+Do you find yourself longing for a holiday where the whole family can just go back to basics and get in touch with nature?
+Are you dreading going to a commercial and raucous family resort where you find yourself on one excursion after another when all you want is to sit still and soak up the sun?
 Two words for you: Nuweiba, Sinai.

 The beauty of Sinai, and Egypt in general, is that you can visit any time of the year.
 It can get pretty hot during the summer months of July and August though.
 We visited Nuweiba, a town and port located in South Sinai, during the February half-term.
 The weather was warm during the day.
 But we had to wear heavier clothes in the evening because it got chilly and breezy.